matt9527-marist/MyObsidianNotes/Machine Learning/003 Supervised Learning and Regression.md

 	- $$L = \frac{1}{2}(\hat{y} - y)^2$$
 	- For m points -> J: $$ \frac{1}{2n} \sum^{m}_{j = 1}(\hat{y}^i - y^i)^2$$
 3) *CHOOSE SOLUTION* (can be numerical or analytical)
+4) *VECTORIZE*
+	Makes things far more elegant, and in terms of the packages we use, they vectorize everything.
+5) *EMIGRATE*